socadk/design-practice-repository/activities/DPR-TacticDDD.md

 <!-- png created from puml source (had to add a blank to some relationship arrows) in "models" folder -->

 [Context Mapper](https://contextmapper.org/), a DSL and tools for strategic and tactic DDD, provides two model transformations that support the transition from user stories (or use cases) to subdomains and then Bounded Contexts (a [Strategic DDD](DPR-StrategicDDD.md) pattern) containing Aggregates, Entities, and Value Objects.
-An example is walked through [here](https://contextmapper.org/docs/rapid-ooad/) and a comprehensive [end-to-end-demo](https://medium.com/olzzio/domain-driven-service-design-with-context-mapper-and-mdsl-d5a0fc6091c2) features Tactic DDD and Context Mapper in combination wither service domain-specific languages and tools.
+An example is walked through [here](https://contextmapper.org/docs/rapid-ooad/) and a comprehensive [end-to-end-demo](https://medium.com/olzzio/domain-driven-service-design-with-context-mapper-and-mdsl-d5a0fc6091c2) features Tactic DDD and Context Mapper in combination with service domain-specific languages and tools.

 ### Benefits vs. Effort (Expected Benefits, Skill Levels)